You are here

-- Requests for exceptions to these limits must be submitted to the Department Chair in advance of the event
+- Requests for exceptions to these limits must be submitted to the Department Head in advance of the event

 - For all hospitality events with a stated business purpose that are funded entirely from faculty non-sponsored accounts, the limit is $100 per person, as specified by the University of Minnesota.

 - Meals with prospective students are limited to four students + the prospective student.